Syodon: Discovery

-Paleobiology
+Description

 Syodon is characterized by possessing "bulbous" post-canines featuring significant wear facets in adults, whereas juveniles tend to have ‘bladelike’ post canines.
 The canine of Syodon is highly distinctive and allows it to be distinguished easily.
 They also possess a large, strongly curved ‘hook-like canine.
 Syodon also feature a set of smaller, replacement teeth out-of-place from the main palatine tooth row.

 The snout of Syodon is relatively long narrow compared to the rest of the body.
 The snout comprises approximately 1/4 the length of the skill.
 These synapsids reached 1.2 m (4 ft) in length.